 Owen Gilhooly is a graduate of the Royal College of Music and National Opera Studio.
 He made his Royal Opera House debut singing Fauré Requiem for the Royal Ballet and in 2007 represented Ireland at BBC Cardiff Singer of the World.

 Having had a significant career as a high baritone, his voice has now developed into the tenor range with focus on lirico-spinto repertoire including Macduff Macbeth, Don José Carmen, Lensky Eugene Onegin and Cavaradossi Tosca.
-He continues his vocal studies in London with David Pollard He is currently pursuing Doctoral studies at the Royal Irish Academy of Music where he is a teaching fellow.
+He continues his vocal studies in London with Janice Chapman.
+He is also pursuing Doctoral studies at the Royal Irish Academy of Music where he is a teaching fellow.

-Recent performances includehis tenor debut last season as Borsa Rigoletto (Opera Theatre Company) and prior to that recent baritone roles include Robert in the world premiere of Luke Bedford’s Through his Teeth (Royal Opera House Covent Garden); Emilio Il cappello di pagila di Firenze (Wexford Festival Opera); Escamillo Carmen (Opera Theatre Company); Valentin Faust (Everyman Theatre, Cork) and Beethoven's Christus am Olberge in Spain with Camerata Ireland.
+Recent baritone roles include Robert in the world premiere of Luke Bedford’s Through his Teeth (Royal Opera House Covent Garden); Emilio Il cappello di pagila di Firenze (Wexford Festival Opera); Escamillo Carmen (Opera Theatre Company) and Valentin Faust (Everyman Theatre, Cork).